NetCrunch: Built to Last

 NetCrunch is designed to deliver serious scale on a single server:

-A practical benchmark: ~10,000 nodes and ~500,000 metrics per minute on one modest server.
+A practical benchmark: ~10,000 nodes and ~500,000 metrics per minute on a single mid-range server (for example, 8–16 CPU cores with SSD storage).

 We don’t require you to assemble and maintain a separate “monitoring platform” around the monitoring product.
 The system is engineered to do the job directly: collect, evaluate, alert, visualize, and retain history—without turning infrastructure overhead into your hidden cost.